 Location: Rheinparkstrasse, 4, 68163

 5. Feel the Unique ‘Academic-Majestic’ mood in Europe’s second biggest Baroque Palace

 Following the Château de Versailles in France, Mannheim’s six-hectare Baroque Palace has been residing in the City for nearly 300 years since its transfer from Heidelberg.
-Consists of five wings, the royal’s place has three-storey facades, rupturing four-storey pavilions.
-As one of the many heavily damage structures during the Second World War, Mannheim’s Baroque Palace has been reconstructed, covering its major parts such as the great eventic staircase and the Rittersaal (Knight’s Hall).
+Consists of five wings, the royal’s place has three-story facades, rupturing four-story pavilions.
+As one of the many heavily damaged structures during the Second World War, Mannheim’s Baroque Palace has been reconstructed, covering its major parts such as the great events staircase and the Rittersaal (Knight’s Hall).
 Currently, Barockschloss Mannheim accepts visitors to see every highlight of the historical palace and embrace the royal life.